 On the occasion of 2018’s International Women’s Day

-, IPA President, Virginia Ungar, reflects on the challenges that women around the world still face and the role that psychoanalysis has in understanding and overcoming them.
+, former IPA President, Virginia Ungar, reflects on the challenges that women around the world still face and the role that psychoanalysis has in understanding and overcoming them.

 This year’s International Women’s Day campaign - #PressforProgress